 Sharma serves on the Santa Fe County Spelling Bee Committee, SFPS STEM Advisory Committee, and is the Science Fair Coordinator at Piñon Elementary.
 Sharma also coordinates various STEM programs in her school.
 Cultivating student interest in computer programming, she also leads a school-wide Hour of Code and runs several afterschool Coding and Robotics Clubs.
 This year, her students participated in the Supercomputing Challenge and Roborave International robotics competition.
 Sharma also took two girls’ robotics teams to the VEX Robotics competition at New Mexico State University in Las Cruces.

-Delara Sharma (center) leading a group of 5th grade teachers in a training of the FOSS Sun and Moon curriculum module during an ISEC Teachers’ Insitute.
+Delara Sharma (center) leading a group of 5th grade teachers in a training of the FOSS Earth and Sun curriculum module during an ISEC Teachers’ Insitute.
 (Photo: Courtesy of LANL Foundation, Andrea Multari)

 In addition to training with FOSS curriculum modules through ISEC, she has also facilitated professional learning for the New Mexico Public Education Department, SFPS faculty, New Mexico STEM Symposium and WestEd’s Making Sense of Science to transform the teaching practice and improve student engagement.

 “Science is one class my students really look forward to,” said Sharma.
 “Just to see them excited about science and doing the investigations and tying in all the other subject matters makes me happy.
 The best thing about being a teacher is seeing the kids learn, grow and get it.”